PhysDreamer: Physics-Based Interaction with 3D Objects via Video Generation: Introduction

-\model represents 3D objects using 3D Gaussians~\cite{gaussiansplat2023}, models the physical material field with a neural field~\cite{xie2022neural}, and simulates 3D dynamics using the differentiable Material Point Method (MPM)~\cite{mlsmpmhu2018}.
+\model represents 3D objects using 3D Gaussians~\cite{gaussiansplat2023}, models the physical material field with a neural field~\cite{xie2022neural}, and simulates 3D dynamics using the differentiable Material Point Method (MPM)~\cite{materialjiang2016, physgaussianxie2023}.
 The differentiable simulation and rendering allow for direct optimization of the physical material field and initial velocity field by matching pixel space observations.
 We focus on elastic dynamics and showcase \model through diverse real examples, such as flowers, plants, a beanie hat, and a telephone cord.
 We evaluate the realism of the synthesized interactive motion through a user study, comparing \model to state-of-the-art methods.
-The results demonstrate that our approach significantly outperforms existing techniques in terms of motion realism, validating the effectiveness of leveraging video generation priors for estimating physical material properties and synthesizing interactive 3D dynamics.
+The results demonstrate that our approach significantly outperforms existing techniques on motion realism and visual quality.

 In summary, \model addresses the challenge of synthesizing interactive 3D dynamics by leveraging the object dynamics priors learned by video generation models.
 By distilling these priors to estimate the physical material properties of static 3D objects, our approach enables the creation of immersive virtual experiences where objects can respond realistically to novel interactions.
 The main contributions of our work include enabling static 3D objects to dynamically respond to interactive stimuli in a physically plausible manner and taking a step towards more engaging and realistic virtual experiences.
 We believe that \model has the potential to greatly enhance the realism and interactivity of virtual environments, paving the way for more engaging and lifelike simulations.